The Eternal City (1915 film): Plot

 The wife of Leone, a member of the Papal Guard, believing herself to have been deserted, leaves her young son David with the Sisters of Charity and commits suicide.
 Little David is brought up by the sisters, and turned over to a Padrone, who takes him to London and mistreats him.

 David is befriended by Dr. Roselli, a political exile, and becomes the playmate of Roma, the doctor's daughter.
 He assumes the name of Rosa.
 Years later Roma becomes Baron Bonelli's ward, and is supposed to have become his mistress.
 David is a socialist agitator, and is particularly passionate in denouncing the baron, who is also the prime minister of Italy.
 The baron arranges to have David killed, but Roma saves him.

-Later she is induced to betray him through lying promises of clemency for her husband.
+Later Roma is induced to betray him through lying promises of clemency for her husband.
 David thinks Roma has betrayed him intentionally.
 He kills the baron, and Roma assumes the blame for the crime.
 David befriended by the pope, discovers he is his father, and through the pope's influence Roma is freed and reunited to her husband.